programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 The **renderer** converts the 3D scene into a 2D image that is displayed in the browser.
 The conversion of a 3D scene into a 2D image (to be displayed on the screen at that millisecond) is called [rendering](https://en.wikipedia.org/wiki/Rendering_(computer_graphics)).
 It is configured to match the size and resolution (pixel ratio) of the user’s browser window.
 The ```antialias: true``` option uses [anti-aliasing](https://en.wikipedia.org/wiki/Spatial_anti-aliasing) to help smooth the edges of objects to reduce jagged lines by averaging edge pixel colours.

 The **camera** defines the point of view from which the scene is rendered.
 The position of the camera is important; sometimes you cannot see your models because the camera is looking away from them or they are outside the boundaries of what it can see, i.e. its [field of view](https://en.wikipedia.org/wiki/Field_of_view).
 Here, you are using a perspective camera, which mimics how we see in the real world (objects further away appear smaller).
 The camera is defined using four parameters:
-- the vertical field of view (how wide the view is)
+- the vertical field of view (how tall the view is)
 - the aspect ratio (based on the browser window dimensions)
 - the near plane (how close objects can be before they are no longer visible)
 - the far plane (how far away objects can be before they are no longer visible)